briandrum/codes.forchagrin.com/_chapters/chapter-1361-short-term-rental-regulations.md

 3. _(c)_ A fire extinguisher, located within the dwelling shall be provided and maintained.

 4. _(d)_ Before any Certificate of Rental Registration is issued or renewed the Fire Chief, Fire Marshall, or their designee shall inspect the dwelling to verify that all safety requirements set forth in this Section are properly installed, properly maintained and operating in good condition and to verify compliance with this Chapter.
 The Fire Chief, Fire Marshall or their designee shall record their inspection and provide a copy to the Chief Administrative Officer prior to issuance of a Certificate of Rental Registration.
 The Fire Department Chief, Fire Marshall or their designee shall record and investigate any report of an alleged violation of this Chapter which is submitted to them in writing and signed by the complainant.
 If the Chief Administrative Officer finds that any provision(s) in this Chapter are being violated, he shall notify in writing the person responsible and/or the local agent in-charge, indicating the nature of the violation and actions necessary to correct it.
 Notice may be served on the Owner, permanent occupant, or local agent in-charge personally, or by certified mail and regular mail to the dwelling, or if deemed more likely to be received, at the tax mailing address for the dwelling listed in the records of the County Fiscal Officer.
-The Chief Administrative Officer shall offer the cessation, removal or other correction of any violation determined by the Fire Department or the Chief Administrative Officer to be continuing.
+The Chief Administrative Officer shall offer the cessation, removal or other correction of any violation determined by the Fire Department or the Chief Administrative Officer to be continuing.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.05   Revocation of Registration